bablulawrence/starter-react-dotnetcore/README.md

 - No secrets, keys, passwords are stored in config files.
 API accesses Azure SQL Db and Storage Account using MSI.
 Azure Search and Redis Cache are accessed by key retrieved from Azure Key Vault which in turn is accessed using MSI.
 Client app access the Azure Blob Storage using SAS token provided by the API.
 - Azure Active Directory, OpenId Connect, OAuth 2.0 and implicit grant flow is used for authentication.
 - Azure AD Application Roles as used for assigning permission to uses.
 - Deployment is fully automated using Github actions.
+In around 30 mins, you will a working app with all the above features.

 ## Deploying the app to Azure